Organic Eprints frontpage

 Rahmann, Gerold (2003) Why do humans keep animals?
-Does the answer help to define standards for organic animal husbandry? .
-Paper presented at 1 st SAFO Workshop "Socio-Economic Aspects of Animal Health and Food Safety in Organic Farming Systems", Florenz, 05. - 07.
+Does the answer help to define standards for organic animal husbandry?
+Paper at: 1 st SAFO Workshop "Socio-Economic Aspects of Animal Health and Food Safety in Organic Farming Systems", Florenz, 05. - 07.
 September 2003.
-SAFO network workshop 1.
-University of Reading.

 Summary